department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-02-appt-list-usability-screenreader/research-findings.md

-### Most participants easily navigated to and understood the upcoming and past appointment lists
+### Participants easily navigated to and understood the upcoming and past appointment lists

-All but one participant easily found and understood the upcoming and past appointments lists.
+All but 1 participant easily found and understood the upcoming and past appointments lists.

 * All participants were able to recognize appointments in the lists and understand the information that was presented.
 * One screen reader did not announce the date and time information.
 The participant was able to find this information in the details link.
-* The participant who didn’t see the sub-navigation menu said that their vision was blurry that day.
+* One participant didn’t see the sub-navigation menu.
+They said that their vision was blurry that day.
 This may indicate the font was too small to be easily legible.

-We saw similar results in an earlier study where we tested a prototype of the lists:
+We saw similar results in an earlier study where we tested a prototype of the list redesign:

 * [The appointment list was easy for participants to scan for information](https://github.com/department-of-veterans-affairs/va.gov-team/blob/4698f0f19f26bd512cf8dd1cff578c712d7da3eb/products/health-care/appointments/va-online-scheduling/research/2022-09-appts-list-usability/research-findings.md#1-the-appointment-list-was-easy-for-participants-to-scan-for-information) - 2022-09 Appointments List Usability Study